libreForms/libreForms-flask-docs/docs/source/index.md

 ### Architecture

-libreForms is meant to run within an enterprise's intranet behind a reverse proxy.
+libreForms-flask is meant to run within an enterprise's intranet behind a reverse proxy.
 It does not currently support high availability, but does spawn multiple workers on the system upon which it is deployed.
-See this [discussion](https://github.com/signebedi/libreForms/issues/43) about accounting for enterprise requirements.
+See this [discussion](https://github.com/libreForms/libreForms-flask/issues/43) about accounting for enterprise requirements.

-While intended primarily for internal use, libreForms provides out-of-the-box support for external-facing, anonymous forms.
+While intended primarily for internal use, libreForms-flask provides out-of-the-box support for external-facing, anonymous forms.
 These forms employ signed URLs, rather than local authentication, to control access to forms.
 These are intended to also run behind a reverse proxy that points to whatever external network (eg. the internet or another organization's network) you'd like to provide access.

 Here is an example diagram for such a deployment:

 ![example architecture](libreForms_with_reverse_proxy.drawio.svg)

 ### Features
-- a form-building specification based on Python dictionaries
+- implements the [libreForms spec](https://github.com/libreForms/spec/blob/main/spec.md) using Python dictionaries
-- a flask web application (http://x.x.x.x:8000/) that will work well behind most standard reverse-proxies & ships with the following features:
+- a flask web application that will work well behind most standard reverse-proxies
 - plotly dashboards for data visualization
 - a document-oriented database to store form data
 - basic local authentication
 - user groups and routing lists for form review, approval, and notifications
 - database lookups in form fields
-    - \[future\] external identity providers
+- automated reports on form submissions

 ## Installation

 In most cases, the following commands must be run with root privileges.

+### Docker

+Currently, Docker installations are not supported but are [under development](https://github.com/libreForms/libreForms-flask/issues/198).

 ### RHEL 8